Cibums/TrodoDataExporter/README.md

 ### Get Products
 It gets a JSON of all products from Trodo.se.

+*This endpoint is available as both simplified and extended.
+Simplified is a simplified model that only contains the data we usually use.
+Extended is the model that is directly gotten from Zyte.com*

 ### Get Products Filtered
 It gets a JSON of all products from Trodo.se, but it's filtered through several criteria.
 So you can, for example, choose to only return products from a specific manufacturer or within a certain price range.

+*This endpoint is available as both simplified and extended.
+Simplified is a simplified model that only contains the data we usually use.
+Extended is the model that is directly gotten from Zyte.com*

 ### Get Category Tree
 It gets a JSON of the whole category tree of the website.